 How Does Thermal Bridging Affect Energy Efficiency?

+Thermal bridging can cause a building to lose a lot of energy, which can have a major impact on its energy efficiency.
 The heat lost through thermal bridging can cause the building to become cooler on the inside, leading to higher energy costs for heating.
 The energy lost can also cause the building to become warmer on the outside, leading to higher energy costs for cooling.

-Thermal bridging not only costs money but can also make living and working conditions uncomfortable.
+Thermal bridging not only costs money, but can also make living and working conditions uncomfortable.

 Therefore, reducing thermal bridging is critical to creating comfortable and sustainable living environments.
 With the right approach, thermal bridging can create a comfortable and energy-efficient building.